Why a Spanish Content Strategy is Important For Websites

 You’ll need web pages with Spanish content to connect with a Hispanic audience in organic search results.
 Unfortunately, many business owners try to cut corners and costs by skimping on quick tactics like translating existing content using Google Translator or adding a translation feature to a website rather than creating actual web pages with Spanish content.

-As we mentioned above, not all Hispanics speak the same dialect of Spanish.
+Not all Hispanics speak the same dialect of Spanish.
 While most Latino people can understand essential Spanish words, there can be significant differences in Latin languages.
-A person from Puerto Rico understands content written for them versus someone who is Cuban, Mexican, Dominican or Brazilian, who may not entirely understand every word.
+A person from Puerto Rico understands content written for them versus someone who is Cuban, Mexican, Dominican, or Brazilian, who may not entirely understand every word.

 Content Writers Specializing In Spanish Transcreation

-When hiring a content writer to translate your existing content written in English to Spanish, you’ll need to keep a few things in mind to gain the most out of your content written to target Latinos.
-We ask our clients who their Hispanic and Latin Americans are so we can have a suitable content writer work on the translation.
-It’s our way to ensure the content can be understood and read by the people it is meant for.
+When hiring a content writer to translate your existing content written in English to Spanish, you’ll need to keep a few things in mind to get the most out of your content written to target Latinos.
+We ask our clients who their Hispanic and Latin American clientele are so we can have a suitable content writer work on the translation.
+It’s our way of ensuring the content can be understood and read by the people it is meant for.

 Another example of using different writing styles applies to creating content for Puerto Ricans versus Mexicans.
 While they speak Spanish, their speaking languages differ, just like differences in American (USA) and British (UK) English.
 If a business wants to target Brazilian customers in local search results, they’ll need a content writer familiar with Portuguese.

-The content writer you hire to do your Spanish translation will need to be familiar with the native language you need your content written.
+The content writer you hire to translate Spanish will need to be familiar with the native language you need your content written.
 When seeking a content translator, ask what Spanish language they write in to make sure your customers can understand it.

 Best Way To Translate Content To Spanish